jnxey/tiny/README.md

 # Tiny

-## Introduction
+## Introduce

 * [简体中文](https://github.com/jnxey/tiny/blob/main/README_zh-CN.md)

-* Tiny is a simple server-side tool library based on Node+Typescript+Koa2/ecosystem, with core code of less than 20K.
-It provides many interesting classes and decorators that can help you save time on configuring routes, validating parameters, setting login states, writing API documentation, and other additional functionalities.
+* Tiny is a simple server-side framework based on `Node+Typescript`.
+Its core code is very small and provides many interesting classes and decorators to help you save time configuring routes, validating parameters, setting up `Jwt`, writing `API` documentation, and other additional features.

-* Tiny aims to provide a simple tool library for developers, without involving deployment or operational content.
+* Tiny was born out of the problem of asynchronous code confusion that is prone to occur during Node development.
+Unlike other frameworks, it restricts the use of asynchronous middleware.
+It is usually recommended to only use the `@Middleware` decorator on the controller method for setting.
+Its advantage is that it will not make the asynchronous code too confusing, but its disadvantage is that it is not flexible enough.

 ## Environment